klstein7/nextjs-wordle-dev-day/docs/07-styling-polish.md

 ---

-## Tasks and Hints

-### Exercise 1: Install `react-confetti`
+## Exercise 1: Install `react-confetti`

-Your first task is to install the `react-confetti` library, which will allow you to add a celebratory effect when the player wins the game.
+To add celebratory effects, we will use the `react-confetti` package to show confetti when the player wins the game.

 **Instructions:**